JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/run-python-using-a-run-configuration/index.md

 <img src="save-main-configuration.png" alt="Save project configuration" width="400"/>

 You can also use pre-configured templates to create your Run Configurations by opening the **Edit configurations** dialog and clicking on the **plus** button.
 You can then choose the target you are creating Run Configurations for.
-Each template has specific fields that are necessary for configuring different targets.
+You can then choose the Run Configuration targets.

 <img src="edit-configurations.png" alt="Editing Run Configurations" width="700"/>